clementviolet/hmsc-paper/manuscript.md

  -->

+# Abstract

+1. Explaining and predicting the spatio-temporal variability of communities is at the forefront of modern ecology.
+Joint Species Distribution Models (jSDM) are powerful and versatile tools able to include phylogeny, traits and take into account residuals tool co-occurrences pattern between species to describe the processes shaping communities and their evolution in a changing world.
+However, the inclusion of diverse information sources raises questions about their relative influence on the interpretability and performance of jSDM.

+2. Here we propose to investigate the effect of including additional species-specific information like phylogeny and/or traits data or the including accompanying species (i.e sampled at the same time than our target species) by measuring changes of a jSDM in terms of interpretability, explanatory and predictive power, and community structure of an assemblage of 99 polychaete species.

+3. Our results show that the predictive power of jSDM is improved with respect to the targeted assemblage when the model takes into account the accompanying species.
+Moreover, the addition of accompanying species allows us to gain clarity on the species-environment relationships.
+However, the addition of additional information on the species-specific community, such as traits, allows for a better understanding of the response of the species of interest to the environmental gradient, while at the same time allowing for a better understanding of the model.

+4. This work provides new insights into the most appropriate strategies for jSDM fitting regarding the objective of the researcher.
+If the main goal is the inference of distribution pattern of a given community adding phylogeny or traits is an appropriate strategy, while including companion species is a better strategy if the aim is to predict the status of a community in a different spatio-temporal scenario.

+Keywords : Community assembly, Explanatory power, Joint Species Distribution Model, jSDM, Model performances, Predictive power, Species Distribution Model

 # Introduction

 Community ecology aims at explaining and predicting spatio-temporal variability in species diversity [@Whittaker_2001] and coexistence [@Chesson_2000].
 Understanding the processes that determine species distribution around the planet is a prerequisite to characterise and predict community structure and associated ecological dynamics, which is critical to mitigate the effects of global change on biodiversity and prevent the sixth mass extinction [@ipbes_2019].
 Currently, the major challenges faced by ecologists include describing, explaining, and predicting changes in communities  [@Tredennick_2021] in order to inform  effective management or restoration measures in a rapidly changing world [@Brudvig_2022; @Dietze_2018; @Houlahan_2017].
 Joint Species Distribution Models (jSDM) are particularly well-suited tools to address these challenges, whether to characterise the processes that shape  observed communities [@Ovaskainen_2017a], or to predict how communities will evolve in the future [@Norberg_2019].